 The percentage of people using their mobile phones to access the Internet has skyrocketed in the last years.
 On February 2021, over half of all Internet traffic came through mobile phones, compared to 42.9% of desktop traffic and a mere 2.85% from tablets.

 5. Mobile Ad Spending is increasing

 Why is this?
 Because In-app advertising works.
-In-app ads have a 10% higher engagement rate than mobile web apps, according to a recent report.
-In addition, the click-through rate of interstitial ads is 18 times higher than that of web ads.
+According to a recent report, in-app ads have a 10% higher engagement rate than mobile web apps.
+In addition, the click-through rate of interstitial ads are 18 times higher than of web ads.

 Who are you advertising to?

 Try to get as specific as possible with your audience.
 Chances are you already have a lot of information from when you created the app.
 Find out demographics, location, interests, and age group.
 The more you narrow the niche, the most effective your marketing.

 For starters, you can work with the info you had to create your app.
 Once you begin advertising, you’ll get data through your ad network you can use to refine your campaigns.
 Learn what worked and what didn’t and re-target if necessary.

 If you are advertising an app, you need to reach your audience where they spend time online.
 Using the demographics and target audience profile you created on the last step, find out where your audience hangs out online.

 - Create buyer personas and use this data to find out which social media channels they are more active on.